ray-project/ray/doc/source/rllib.rst

 If you encounter out-of-memory errors, consider setting ``redis_max_memory`` and ``object_store_memory`` in ``ray.init()`` to reduce memory usage.

-For debugging unexpected hangs or performance problems, you can run ``ray stack`` to dump the stack traces of all Ray workers on the current node.
-This requires py-spy to be installed.
+For debugging unexpected hangs or performance problems, you can run ``ray stack`` to dump the stack traces of all Ray workers on the current node, and ``ray timeline`` to dump a timelin visualization of tasks to a file.